gracemann-rsh-own/delusions/README.md

+# FYI Delusions Warning , No Theoretical Proofs Ahead Only Glorified Shower Thoughts
+# refer samAltmanIsANerd For Actualy Roadmap
+# If you are stil gonna go ahead there is someting wrong with you my friend

 # 🧠💀 **DELUSIONS** 💀🧠
 ## *No Cap, This Repo is About to be Bussin for AGI Fr Fr*
 # Stay Away Elon Musk you a Boomer